SDU-eScience/UCloud-Courses/Courses/AU/r-studio-demo-course__0000/README.md

 ## Making changes to the course materials during the semester
 The `start_course.sh` script in this course will download class materials from an external GitHub repo that I manage myself: [demo-r-studio-course](https://github.com/jeselginAU/demo-r-studio-course).
-The `start_course.sh` script expects the course materials to be structured as displayed below
+The `start_course.sh` script expects the course materials to be structured as displayed below:

 ```
 └── 📁classes